radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 Roles-based access controls is used to enforce privileges for Control Panel.
 Any user that can authenticate to RadiantOne can administrator the service if they belong to the proper group that is associated with one of the delegated administrator roles.
 RadiantOne includes default delegated admin roles that users can be assigned to.
 Custom delegated admin roles can also be defined.
 Roles & permissions are managed from Control Panel > Admin > Roles & Permissions.

+Describe classification of permissions.
+Describe how permissions can be defined per data source.

 ### Default Delegated Admin Roles
 The default delegated admin roles can be viewed from Control Panel > Admin > Roles & Permissions.
 The default roles cannot be edited.
 However, you can use the default role definition as a basis for defining a new custom role by choosing the default role from the list when prompted to *Clone Permissions* during new role creation.

-**Directory Administrator**
-Members assigned this role can perform all operations (all operations that the other default roles can perform) in addition to being able to update username and password properties for data sources via an LDAP modify command.
+**Directory Administrator:**  Members assigned this role can perform all operations (all operations that the other default roles can perform) in addition to being able to update username and password properties for data sources via an LDAP modify command.

 Control Panel Config	| Permissions
 -|-